animagram-jp/css/README.md

 - Normalize dads-size (renamed from dada-size) betweeen button, input and textarea.
 - Edit heading to remove wrapper hgroup dependency and rename to class dads-h.
 - Make dads-size="md" fallback when no selecting.
+- rename input-text to input and assemble input-number into input.css.

 ## `dads-size` — Size Scale